department-of-veterans-affairs/va.gov-cms/READMES/testing.md

 At present, these include:

 - **Behat**, a PHP behavior-driven test framework.
-Behat performs some tests of user roles and permissions, and also performs "Spec Tool" tests that verify the content model's consistency with an administrative model.
+Behat performs some tests of user roles and permissions.
 - **Content-Build: GraphQL** or `content-build-gql`, a script that performs the initial retrieval of content-build data from Drupal via GraphQL, in order to verify compatibility.